hsawadaunr/webpage/content/authors/admin/_index.md

 " target="blank"> Orcid </a> pages.

 ### Research opportunities in my group
 We welcome prospective students who are eager to learn high-energy-density physics and enjoy conducting experiments.
-The availability ofgraduate research assistant positions in my group varies with funding from year to year.
+The availability of graduate research assistant positions in my group varies with funding from year to year.
 Instead of emailing a full CV and research statements, please contact me when you decide to apply for the program at UNR to arrange a Zoom meeting for further consideration.